src-d/blog/content/upcoming/language_migrations.md

 ```
 <p align="center" class="caption">Function to compute a transition matrix in Python</p>

-Finally, after summing the flow matrices over users - and over the last 16 years (we will consider the latter assumption below), we obtain the resulting transition matrix.
-Let's now compare it to the contingency table Erik compiled from Google queries.
+Finally, after summing the flow matrices over users and over the last 16 years (we will consider yearly transitions below), we obtain the resulting transition matrix.
+Let's now compare it to the contingency table compiled by Erik from Google queries.
 The following figures were plotted using [Erik's script](https://github.com/erikbern/eigenstuff/blob/master/analyze.py).

 <div class="grid2x">
 <div class="grid2x-cell">